nickytd/kubernetes-logging-helm/website/content/en/docs/upgrade-notes/_index.md

 - delete ZooKeeper StatefulSet
 - delete PersistantVolumeClaim for Kafka's and for ZooKeeper's instances as well
 - do `helm upgrade ...`

+# 4.6.3 -> 4.6.4
+In the version **4.6.4** we securing communication between Kafka instances.
+If CertManager isnt avaible, helm chart will generate CA certificate for that purpose with 1 year lifeness.
+Self signed certificate must be managed by user!
+The setup is good for development purpose, for production environment consider using CertManager.